Cashmere Lops (long haired rabbit small standard size)

 Origin: developed from the Dutch Dwarf Lop

 (above is a Cashmere Sealpoint - picture courtesy of Fur & Feather)

-Cashmere Lops riginate from characteristics appearing in Dwarf Lops, the mutation was developed by breeders and the new standardised breed was recognised by the British Rabbit Council in the 1980’s.
+Cashmere Lops originate from reproducing characteristics appearing in Dwarf Lops, the mutation was developed by breeders and the new standardised breed was recognised by the British Rabbit Council in the 1980’s.

 Small standard sized rabbit 4 - 5.4 lbs (2.15-2.381 kgs)